 Again simply attending the training course doesn’t mean you are going to automatically have all the skills necessary for your assessment.
 They are training courses, and the techniques taught will need consolidation, there is a huge amount of information to be digested, and skills to be perfected.

 You also need an up to date 16 hour First Aid.
-Try to do an outdoors one, like REC or the BCU Aquatic First Aid.
+Try to do an outdoor one, like REC or the BCU Aquatic First Aid.
+We can sometimes arrange a 16 hour first aid course for you.

 When you think you are getting close to being ready to take the assessment, and you have all the pre-requisites you need to download a Leader Registration (LR) Form from your Home Nation website.

 Fill it in as instructed and send it with the correct fee back to your Home Nation.
 After checking all the info is correct, they will send the form back to you stamped for assessment.
-You must hand it to the assessment director on the first day of your assessment.
+You must hand the stamped LR form to the assessment director before your assessment.
+No LR form, no assessment!

 Go paddling as much as you can but don’t forget to have fun!
 If you make all your trips interesting and exciting then you and the people you are leading will learn so much more!